man572142/MarkDownTest/README.md

 ## What does Developer-Friendly mean in this tool?
 BroAudio aims to minimize the amount of information presented to developers.
 This means that by default, you will only see a few commonly used features, while other functions dynamically appear in the UI interface as you interact.
 You won't be overwhelmed by a large number of rarely used, or even completely unfamiliar settings and parameters.

-What's even better is that BroAudio allows you to customize the UI interface.
-You can set and select the parameters you want to display in BroAudio/Settings.
+What's even better is that BroAudio allows you to customize the GUI layout.
+You can set and select the parameters you want to display in <b><i>BroAudio/Settings</i></b>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>